Modool/MDHTTPClient/README.md

 ## Introduction

+- This is framework to manager HTTP requests.
-- This framework base on AFNetworking.
+- It's based on AFNetworking.

 ## How To Get Started